 Section 1.3.
 The substitute may not be made where the course for which the agriculture or career and technical education course is being substitute requires and end-of- course statewide assessment.

-Computer Science Course Credit Model Policy
+Computer Science Course Credit Policy

 The Governing Board of The Leadership School adopts the following policy effective on that date that the policy is adopted by the Board.